 Sponsor and status

-This bill was introduced on July 12, 1989, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 12, 1989, in a previous session of Congress, but it did not receive a vote.

 Representative for Rhode Island's 2nd congressional district

 1 Cosponsor (1 Republican)

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 2872 (101st) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Bills numbers restart every two years.
 That means there are other bills with the number H.R.
 2872.
 This is the one from the 101st Congress.

 This bill was introduced in the 101st Congress, which met from Jan 3, 1989 to Oct 28, 1990.
 Legislation not passed by the end of a Congress is cleared from the books.

 How to cite this information.